patricklafrance/wmf-host/README.md

 A remote register dynamically his routes and menu items during the startup phase and becomes a part of the application.
 Pages of the remotes can then be accessed from the main navigation of the host application.

-A remote even have the option to opt out of the default host layout and provide his own for a specific route.
+A remote even have the option to opt out of the default host layout and provide his own layout for a specific route.

 To communicate with the host or the other remotes, a remote can use the `eventBus`.